taylorsudo/tumblr-backup/README.md

 user2:
 >Added some thoughts about this

----

 My additional commentary goes here
 ```

-The reblog trail shows the full chain of reblogs with each person's contribution quoted, separated by a horizontal rule from your own commentary.
+The reblog trail shows the full chain of reblogs with each person's contribution quoted, followed by your own commentary.

 ## Rate Limits